Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 ## Packages

 At the top of the window, there is an information text that shows you the currently installed version of HDRP.
-The button **Check update** provide you a quick shortcut to the **Package Manager** windows onto the HDRP package.
+The **Check Update** button provides a shortcut to the HDRP package in the Package Manager window.

 You also have a button allow you to creates a local instance of the [High Definition Render Pipeline Config package](HDRP-Config-Package.md) in the **LocalPackage** folder of your HDRP Project.
 If already installed, some information about its location are displayed below.